Yave-Vargas/Yave-Vargas/README.md

 I specialize in:
 - REST API development with FastAPI
-- Data Mining using SQL (MySQL & PostgreSQL)
+- Data Mining using Python and SQL (MySQL & PostgreSQL)
 - AI model evaluation and optimization
 - Academic article summarization using LLMs
 - PDF text extraction and preprocessing pipelines